NET WORTH: Unknown

 FUNDING AREAS: Education, Health, Jewish Causes, San Diego Community

 OVERVIEW: Andrew Viterbi and his late wife Erna, last decade, pledged $52 million to USC's engineering school, renaming it in their honor.
-Viterbi also supports select health outfits, particularly Rady Children's Hospital.
-Viterbi is also a strong backer of the Jewish community, and has given millions to Jewish Community Foundation of San Diego.
-The family gives via their Viterbi Family Foundation of the Jewish Community Foundation of San Diego, as well as separately from this vehicle.
+Viterbi also supports select health organizations, particularly Rady Children's Hospital.
+Viterbi is also a strong backer of the Jewish community, and has given millions in grants to Jewish Community Foundation of San Diego.
+The family makes grants via their Viterbi Family Foundation of the Jewish Community Foundation of San Diego, as well as separately from this organization.

 HEALTH: The Viterbi family have been strong supporters of Rady Children's Hospital in San Diego.

 LOOKING FORWARD: In his 80s, Viterbi is still making his big gifts.
 Expect this to continue, with a strong bent towards higher education and the Jewish community.

 The Viterbi Family Foundation does not provide a clear avenue of contact but below is an address: